 At the head of Loch Goil, explore pretty woodland where the beautiful Donich Falls are framed by towering conifers and join generations of travellers passing along the old Duke’s Path.
-In spring the woods gleam with fresh green leaves and sparkle with bird song.

 Follow an ancient Argyll road to discover the glorious Donich Waterfalls at the head of a secluded glen.

 Uneven gravel paths, with rough and narrow rocky sections.
 Occasional patch may be muddy.
 Long steep slopes for 600m.
 Includes some rough steps, a kissing gate and a stile.

 Allow 1½ hours

 This fantastic trail leads you along the edge of the Ardgoil forest to the top of Donich Glen, where you’ll find the Donich Waterfalls.
 They’re a magnificent sight after heavy rain.

 The Loch Lomond & Cowal Way is a long distance walking route that passes through Lochgoilhead.
 The trail is known as "Scotland in 57 miles" due to it's diverse terrain covering lochs, glens, forests and open hillsides.

 There are public toilets and other facilities in Lochgoilhead village.

 There is no charge to park in this car park.
 Please park with care and consideration.
 In particular please park in designated parking areas only and do not block entrances or gates.